Insulin Resistance: What You Need To Know

 The earliest signs and symptoms of insulin are weight gain, particularly around the waistline, which is termed central obesity.
 A person typically has a fat waistline, a big belly, a fat and thick neck, a double chin, and a fatty hump at the back of the neck but relatively thin arms and legs.

-Another symptom which people with insulin resistance have is ‘acanthosis nigricans’.
+Another symptom that people with insulin resistance have is ‘acanthosis nigricans’.
 This condition causes dark, thick skin patches in the skin folds like the groin area, armpits, and neck.
 This condition has no cure.
-Treating the underlying cause, might lighten the colour and cause the natural skin colour to reappear, but chances are rare.
+Treating the underlying cause, might lighten the color and cause the natural skin colour to reappear, but chances are rare.

 Central obesity is the major cause of insulin resistance.
 Which can further lead to high blood pressure, prediabetes etc (known as metabolic syndrome).Life style changes can prevent metabolic syndrome and further prevent any chronic life style diseases